ArminJo/JK-BMSToPylontechCAN/README.md

  <br/>

 # Principle of operation
-1. A request is sent to the BMS.
+1. A request to deliver all informations is sent to the BMS.
 2. The BMS reply frame is stored in a buffer and parity and other plausi checks are made.
 3. The cell data are converted and enhanced to fill the JKConvertedCellInfoStruct.
+   Other frame data are mapped to a C structure.
+   But all words and longs in this structure are filled with big endian and thus cannot be read directly but must be swapped on reading.
 4. Other frame data are converted and enhanced to fill the JKComputedDataStruct.
 5. The content of the result frame is printed.
 After reset, all info is printed once, then only dynamic info is printed.
 6. The required CAN data is filled in the according PylontechCANFrameInfoStruct.
 7. Dynamic data and errors are displayed on the optional 2004 LCD if attached.
 8. CAN data is sent.
 <br/>

 # Compile with the Arduino IDE